FAQ Contact

 Looking for a Practitioner to Help with Copper Toxicity?

-This page offers important considerations and questions to ask
+This page provides important considerations and questions to ask...

-Since launching the www.coppertoxic.com website in 2014 and leading the way in bringing copper toxicity awareness and education to the world over the past decade, it's great to see the increasing number of practitioners now talking about copper toxicity and adding copper toxicity support to their services.
+Since launching www.coppertoxic.com in 2014 to increase global awareness of copper toxicity, followed by developing all the support and educational resources available at www.coppertoxic.com/fullsupport, it's great to see the increasing number of practitioners now talking about copper toxicity and adding copper toxicity support to their practices.
 However, like with any profession, experience matters!

-Having helped train many hundreds of today's HTMA and copper-literate practitioners, this is, of course, the very work I specialize in (my HTMA service menu is available here).
-However, as I only have limited hours each day and run an extremely busy practice in addition to all my time involved in advocacy, research, and education projects, I'm happy to offer options to people looking for qualified practitioners.
-(As I receive countless patient cases landing on my desk previously under the care of someone else who were not properly helped, or who ordered the wrong type of HTMA because they assumed all hair analysis was the same, I care that people receive qualified support and guidance from the start.
-There is, unfortunately, a lot of 'nonsense' being promoted online, especially when it comes to HTMA and addressing copper toxicity).
+Having personally trained over a thousand of today's HTMA and copper-literate practitioners, as well as authoring the seminal book on this topic (The Complete Copper Toxicity Handbook), this is, of course, the work I specialize in.
+However, as I run an extremely busy practice with clients in addition to all the extra time I commit to advocacy work, research, and education projects, I'm happy to help people find other qualified practitioners to help with copper detox, which is what this page is for.
+Sadly, I receive countless patient cases landing on my desk each week (previously under the care of someone else) who weren't properly helped or, in many cases, patients who simply ordered the wrong type of HTMA because they assumed all hair analysis was the same.
+I care that people receive qualified support and guidance from the start.
+There is, sadly, so much nonsense promoted online (including in many FB support groups), and this is especially true when it comes to HTMA and addressing copper toxicity.

 No matter who you choose to work with, whether myself or anyone else, this page provides basic yet important considerations to keep in mind (and to ask) when choosing a practitioner.